-§420-2 Definitions.
+§181-2.
+Definitions:

-For the purpose of this ordinance, the following terms, phrases, words and their derivations shall have the meanings stated herein unless their use in the text of this ordinance clearly demonstrates a different meaning.
+For the purpose of this ordinance, the following terms, phrases, words and their derivations shall have the meanings stated herein unless their use in the text of this Chapter clearly demonstrates a different meaning.
 When not inconsistent with the context, words used in the present tense include the future, words used in the plural number include the singular number, and words used in the singular number include the plural number.
 The word "shall" is always mandatory and not merely directory.
 The definitions used in this ordinance shall be the same as the last amended Stormwater Management Rules at N.J.A.C.
 7:8-1.2, incorporated herein by reference.
-The following additional terms are defined for this chapter only: